rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_images.md

 #### Administrative Slices
 ![][rokgallery_slice_editor]

-:   1. **Admin Slice Indicator** A red bookmark in the upper-left area of the Slice Editor indicates that the selected slice is used for administrator purposes only, and can't be deleted.
+:   1. **Admin Slice Indicator** A red bookmark in the upper-left area of the Slice Editor indicates that the selected slice is used for administrator purposes only, and can not be deleted.
 [9%, 4%]

-1. **Admin Slice Indicator** A red bookmark in the upper-left area of the Slice Editor indicates that the selected slice is used for administrator purposes only, and can't be modified or deleted.
+1. **Admin Slice Indicator** A red bookmark in the upper-left area of the Slice Editor indicates that the selected slice is used for administrator purposes only, and can not be modified or deleted.

 #### Regular Slices
 ![][rokgallery_slice_editor_2]